aldavigdis/iceland_gem/README.md

 The Iceland Gem provides a class to handle "kennitala" identifier codes.
 The class can be used to sanitize the identifiers and read information like the date of birth (or date of registration in the case of companies and organization), age and the type of entity.

-The class does not access external APIs or databases such National Registry or the Company Registry, so names and status (death, bankruptcy, credit rating etc.) cannot be accessed using the class.
+The class does not access external APIs or databases such National Registry or the Company Registry, so names and status (sex/gender, death, bankruptcy, credit rating etc.) cannot be accessed using the class.
 However, it can be used to sanitize and validate such data before being sent to external APIs, as such services are provided by private companies, which often charge a specific amount for each query.

 #### Uses of kennitala